Hashbert issues and bugs

-- ... if you use different computers like English/Swedish/German... which have different collation so they sort differently.
+- ... if you use different computers with different collation (like English / Swedish / German ...)
+(Different collations may sort differently).

-- ... if you begin to copy and paste rows (for example from hashcodes.txt.new.tmp to hashcodes.txt):
+- ... if you (for what ever reason) begin to copy and paste rows (for example from hashcodes.txt.new.tmp to hashcodes.txt):

 - then you should try to keep the order.
 (Otherwise the codes will be recalculated (so its no real problem (its just slower)))